 • Highbury Reserve has a standout Stark White Spider orchid display in September.
 Take mosquito repellent.

-• If the weather is fine see endangered marsupials at Barna Mia Nocturnal Animal Sanctuary : Friday, and Saturday (except for public holidays
+See endangered marsupials at Barna Mia Nocturnal Animal Sanctuary : Friday, and Saturday (except for public holidays.

 • Consider some half to full day excursions that include a number of stops.
 For examples Yilliminning Rock to Toolibin Lake (see orchids opposite entrance) then Facey House at Wickepin, or Yornaning Dam/Dryandra.